-In the abstract, cumulative incidence is - in statistical terminology - a parameter: the proportion of a theoretical cohort - all members of which are candidates initially - that, over a specified period or span of time [or age], leaves the initial state and enters the state of interest.
+In the abstract, cumulative incidence is - in statistical terminology - a pa-rameter: the proportion of a theoretical cohort - all members of which are candidates initially - that, over a specified period or span of time [or age], leaves the initial state and enters the state of interest.
 Typical applications are the 30-day mortality rate, and the 'x'-year risks of various illnesses.

-In some instances, its empirical counterpart, which statisticians refer to as an estimate, can be calculated directly as an proportion; in others, it can only be arrived at indirectly, as the complement of the product of conditional 'survival' probabilities in an actuarial or medical life-table framework^[1].
+In some instances, its empirical counterpart, which statisticians refer to as an estimate, can be calculated directly as an proportion; in others, it can only be arrived at indirectly, for example as the complement of the product of conditional 'survival' probabilities in an actuarial or medical life-table framework^[1].
 These indirect computations are described in all epidemiology texts and the - quite intuitive - steps are easily recalled.
-Less often presented, and less well mastered, is the method based on the incidence density(ID) function over that specified time span.
+Less often presented, and less well mastered, is the method based on the incidence density (ID) function or hazard function over that specified time span.
 This is understandable, as the formula, involving the exponential function and an integral of the ID function, is less transparent.
-As an simple example, suppose the ID of needle-stick injuries was assumed to be constant (at, say, 0.095 per intern-month^[2]) over the 12-month time-span of interest.
-Without resorting to one of these textbooks, few could quickly - and confidently - recall and use the 'exponential' formula to convert this incidence function to an incidence proportion or risk.
+As an simple example, suppose the ID of needle-stick injuries was assumed to be constant (at, say, 0.0975 per intern-month^[2]) over the 12-month time-span of interest.
+Without resorting to one of these textbooks, few end-users could quickly - and confidently - recall and use the 'exponential' formula to convert this incidence function to an incidence proportion or risk.

 Yet, this link between the ID function and risk is increasingly used.
+The

-The Nelson-Aalen estimator, now offered alongside the familiar Kaplan-Meier estimator in software packages, is based directly on it.
-In both non-parametric and parametric statistical approaches, the link is used to calculate profilespecific x-year risks,^[3] risk differences, and numbers needed to treat.^[4] And, it is used to assess (non)proportionality of hazards via log[survival] plots.
+Nelson-Aalen estimator, now offered alongside the familiar Kaplan-Meier estimator in software packages, is based directly on it.
+In both non-parametric and parametric statistical approaches, the link is used to calculate profilespecific x-year risks,^[3] risk differences, and numbers needed to treat.^[4] And, it is used in the reverse direction to assess (non)proportionality of hazards via log[survival] plots.

-The main objective of this article is to demystify the formula, by taking advantage of Edmonds' conceptualization of a person year as "one person 'constantly living' for one year" (today termed a dynamic population of constant size $1^{[5,6]}$).
-We clarify the meaning of the integral, and exploit it, along with of a little-used property of the Poisson distribution, to arrive at the formula.
-The secondary objective is to provide a different heuristic for the Nelson-Aalen estimator of a survival probability or risk.
+The primary objective of this article is to demystify the 'exponential' formula, by taking advantage of Edmonds' conceptualization of a person year as "one person 'constantly living' for one year" (today termed a dynamic population of constant size 1^[5,6]).
+I clarify the meaning of the integral, and exploit it, along with of a little-used property of the Poisson distribution, to arrive at the formula.
+A secondary objective is to provide a different heuristic for the Nelson-Aalen estimator of a survival probability or risk.
 Some of these concepts are implicit in the 'counting process' approach to survival analysis; we attempt to make them explicit and accessible, and to use them didactically.
+A further objective is to connect some dots, and some terminology, in the disciplines of demography, epidemiology and survival analysis.